Charamba/MASViT/README.md

 ## Usage

 ### Training
-For trainning, uses the ***train_model.py***.
+For training, uses the ***train_model.py***.
 This executable script trains the MASViT model using GTSRB Train samples and validates with GTSRB Test samples.

 Example of usage:
 ```sh